 employee, but also your organization.

-To do that requires insight.
+To do that, insight is needed.
 Because not every absenteeism is the same.
-We explain the difference between the types of absenteeism and how to manage them proactively.
+We explain the difference between the types absenteeism how you can proactively manage them.

 Types of absenteeism: by duration